kimt33/fanpy_scripts/README.md

 considered different methods.
 For example, CCSD and CCSDT are considered to be different methods.
 Different objectives such as projected vs variational may need to be differentiated here.

-Fifth level corresponds to the a calculation for the given system at method/basis.
-Note that a given calculation may be repeated multiple times as a result of checkpointing or restarting the calculations, and each calculation may be stored as a separate directory.
+Fifth level corresponds to a calculation for the given system at method/basis.
+Note that a given calculation may be repeated multiple times due to restarting the calculations or due to using different hyperparameters for the calculations.
+Each calculation should be stored as a separate directory.

 Example:
-./paldus/p4_a20_alpha2.0/sto-6g/ap1rog/3/
+./paldus/p4_a20_alpha2.0/sto-6g/ap1rog/energy_min_1/
 zeroth level = ./
   current directory is always considered the base directory first level = paldus